fomightez/sequencework/plot_expression_across_chromosomes/README.md

 When the `--smooth` flag is employed, the non-parametric strategy used to fit the curve to the data points is LOWESS (Locally Weighted Scatterplot Smoothing).
 It highlights deviations in the scatterplots better than one could estimate just by eye given so many points.

+## plot_expression_across_chromosomes_direct.py
+> plots directly from Salmon-quantified data files, i.e. `quant.sf` files, or other raw output from RNA-Seq quantification software a ratio of expression values across chromosomes or scaffolds of a genome to highlight regions of deviation characteristic of aneuploidy or segmental duplication/deletion.

+Note that except for source and format of the input data, this script is like `plot_expression_across_chromosomes.py` script.
+I am just going to address the features that differ here.
+See that script above for further details.

+### QUICK-START GUIDE

+Place the script in a directory with your genome annoation file and your summary data file.

+**Command to issue:**

+  	python plot_expression_across_chromosomes_direct.py genes.gtf 140a/quant.sf 140b/quant.sf mut_a/quant.sf mut_b/quant.sf

+Explanation of command: in the call to the script, provide the (1) genome annotation file, (2) the list of data files of values.
+Here each data file is a `quant.sf` file generated by [Salmon](https://combine-lab.github.io/salmon/), and are in subfolders for each replicate sample to distinguish.
+The TPM value, fourth column in the tab-separated output file, is used by default.
+Optionally you can use output from other quantifying software; you'll just need to specify the data column with the `--data_column` flag, such as `--data_column 3` when calling the script.
+If the number of data files is odd or the ratio of wild-type(baseline) data files to experimental is not evenly split, you can use the `--wt_num` flag to specify a number that is to be used from the beginning of the file list as wild-type(baseline).
+For example if you have a total of 6 data files and the first two are replicates for wild-type, you would call the script with `--wt_num 2`.

 Running Environment Suggestion